 Beginning in FFY07, Nevada's TANF Data Reporting unit implemented audits on case file documentation and system reviews in order to validate and ensure work verification regulations are being met.
 These audits consist of a sub-sampling from the TANF data reportmonth sample frame.
 The unit validates case file verifications against data input into Nevada's NOMADS/AMPS and OASIS computer systems.
 The OASIS system contains work participation information, including work activity records, activity hours, and supportive services payments used in calculating the WPR.
 DWSS staff validates employment matches using a web-based State Directory of New Hire program and quarterly income reporting called "Automated Nevada Server-based Reference System" (ANSRS) that interfaces with the Employment Security Division (ESD).
-'NOMADS computer system interfaces with Employment Security Division (ESD) and alerts are generated to DWSS staff when new or updated employment data is matched.
 Case circumstances are also validated to ensure Nevada is capturing and reporting on all work-eligible individuals.
 All hard electronic copies of case files and documentation used in work participation validation are stored for the duration of the mandated administrative period.
 (The mandated administrative period is defined as 3 years after submission of the final expenditure report for the Federal Fiscal year.)
 These files will be retained and made available for inspection by the Administration for Children and Families (ACF) and other auditors, as needed.